varshireddy-ai/Challenge--Broadening-the-RISC-V-High-Precision-Code-Base-and-Reach/README.md

 # Tower of Hanoi in Python

-This project is a simple implementation of the Tower of Hanoi puzzle in Python.
+This is a simple implementation of the Tower of Hanoi puzzle in Python.

 ## Features
 - Written in Python 3